aabssmc/EventCore/README.md

   - %eventcore_status% - The status of the player (dead or alive)
   - %eventcore_revive% - The amount of revives the player has
   - %eventcore_revives% - Alias of %eventcore_revive%
+  - %eventcore_mutechat% - True if chat is muted, otherwise false
+  - %eventcore_visibility% - The state of visibility of the player
 - Skript Support
 - and more!